“The music in my heart I bore,

 My war is in the past, probably for good, and that’s alright by me — but a part of me will always be on that road heading south and that’s alright by me, too.
 If my supposition is correct — everyone deployed had a moment like the one I experienced.
 They’re all probably different and loaded with meanings.
 My moment was perfect Zen but I imagine that for others it might have been a moment of tragedy where the pain dulls but never goes away, or maybe it was a comic moment where the laughter still echoes.

-People write memoirs of their war experience and that is cool — but I have think that if I could only collect these songs into a collective ‘War-Mix’, I’d have something truly noteworthy — a memoir built of the songs which we took forward and were our comrades in the good times and the bad.
+People write memoirs of their war experience and that is cool — but I have thought that if I could only collect these songs into a collective ‘War-Mix’, I’d have something truly noteworthy — a memoir built of the songs which we took forward and were our comrades in the good times and the bad.
 I think it would be something more emotionally gripping and powerful than any collection of words.
 That would be a Mix I would want to hear.

-This first appeared in The Havok Journal April 12, 2015.
+This first appeared in The Havok Journal on April 12, 2015.